 This means that a "business entity or business organization" refers to the for-profit type of economic entity.
-Nonetheless, some authors use "business entity" to refer to both for-profit and not-for-profit organizations.
-The important point here, however, is that both of them rely on accounting in processing and providing financial information.
+Some authors use "business entity" to refer to both for-profit and not-for-profit organizations.
+Nonetheless, all economic entities – whether business or non-profit – rely on accounting in processing and providing financial information.

 The Purpose of Accounting

 It can actually be depicted from some definitions made by accounting bodies.
-According to he American Institute of Certified Public Accountants (AICPA):
+According to the American Institute of Certified Public Accountants (AICPA):

 And then, we have another definition – one which has been in use for a long time already – by the American Accounting Association (AAA).